delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 Obviously, from just a glance at what `moveLeft` does, we would be unable to tell that it _changes the state_ of the message's target object.
 How can we fix this?

-Since any function can behave as a method, what we need is a way of **referring to the message's target,** if there is one.
+Since any function can behave as a method, what we need is a way of **referring to the message's target**, if there is one.
 When used as a method, the target is always stored to the variable **`this`**.

 Thanks to this variable, we can implement the following movement methods: